olcolcolc/JustMemesApp/README.md

 ### Deployment

+The app has been deployed and is accessible at: https://just-memes-app.netlify.app/

 ### Credits

 This app was created as a project for learning React and Firebase.
 It was developed by olcolcolc.